EamonXL/EamonXL.github.io/README.md

 2.)
 International AI Copyright Independent Research Capstone

-Description: Independent research overseen by a faculty mentor focusing on the international legal frameworks
+Description: Independent research overseen by a faculty mentor responsible for advising and grading final version of the capstone thesis.
+The paper revolves around international legal frameworks and evaluating how equip they are for handling the sociotechnological changes introduced by large language models with the main being that the issue isn't rooted in a need for transformative law but rather definitive interpretation of existing legal frameworks.
+Various international case studies are explored for the US, EU and Japan where the rights based copyright framework is present.

 Role: Independent student researcher.